fidahussain123/Code-Quest/typefesse-master/typefesse-master/TRADEMARKS.md

-Typefesse is a trademark of Océane Juvin.
+Typefesse is a trademark of OcÃ©ane Juvin.